anilmainali/wilsonmar.github.io/_posts/2016-04-04-generate-test-code-for-rest-api.md

   );
 {% endhighlight %}

-"{pEndPoint}" is the run parameter containing:
+"{pEndPoint}" is the run parameter containing an End Point such as:

     http://api.search.yahoo.com/NewsSearchService/V1/